Communication-Efficient LDPC Code Design for Data Availability Oracle in Side Blockchains: Simulations and Conclusion

-In Fig. \ref{fig:combined}, the total communication cost $\mathrm{C}^T$ is plotted as a function of the number of oracle nodes and the adversary fraction.
+In Fig. \ref{fig:combined}, the total communication cost $\mathrm{C}^T$ is plotted as a function of the number of oracle nodes and adversary fraction.
 The solid plots show $\mathrm{C}^T$ vs. $N$ at $\beta = 0.49$.
 We see that at $N = 15000$, compared to the baseline, there is around $7\%$ reduction in $\mathrm{C}^T$ by using the $k^*$-secure dispersal protocol with $\mu = 20$ and the PEG algorithm, and a $9.3\%$ reduction by using the protocol with $\mu = 20$ and the DE-PEG algorithm.
 The yellow plot corresponds to the lower bound on $\mathrm{C}^T$ for $\mu = 20$ and is tantamount to a maximum of $13\%$ reduction in $\mathrm{C}^T$ from the baseline.
 The dotted plots show $\mathrm{C}^T$ vs. $\beta$ at $N = 20000$.
-We see a sharp increase in $\mathrm{C}^T$ for higher $\beta$ and as $\beta$ is increased from 0.4 to 0.49, $\mathrm{C}^T$ increases by around $5.1$GB for the baseline, whereas for the PEG and the DE-PEG algorithms using the $k^*$-secure dispersal protocol (with $\mu = 20$), $\mathrm{C}^T$ increases by around $4.52$GB and $4.47$GB, respectively.
+We see a sharp increase in $\mathrm{C}^T$ for higher $\beta$ and as $\beta$ is increased from 0.4 to 0.49, $\mathrm{C}^T$ increases by around $5.1$GB for the baseline, whereas for the PEG and DE-PEG algorithms using the $k^*$-secure dispersal protocol (with $\mu = 20$), $\mathrm{C}^T$ increases by around $4.52$GB and $4.47$GB, respectively.
 The result indicates that using our methods, the system has to pay less in terms of the total communication cost in order to handle a higher adversary fraction.

-In conclusion, we provided a new dispersal protocol and a modification of the PEG algorithm called the DE-PEG algorithm that when combined provide a much lower communication cost in the data availability oracle of \cite{AceD} compared to previous schemes.
-We demonstrate the efficacy of our work by providing simulation results that confirm significant improvement in the communication cost.
-Additionally, we demonstrate how our new constructions are less restrictive in terms of system parameters.
+In conclusion, we provided a new dispersal protocol and a modification of the PEG algorithm, called the DE-PEG algorithm, that when combined provide a much lower communication cost in the data availability oracle of \cite{AceD} compared to previous schemes. \debbbb{Simulation results confirm significant improvement in the communication cost.
+Additionally, our new constructions are more flexible in terms of system parameters.
+We are currently investigating other coding techniques, such as Polar codes, in the context of this application.}